rwmatt/rpi/clockesp/README.md

 # clockesp

-Uses esp8266, rtc, zeroseg
+Uses esp8266, zeroseg

-Schematics d5.113
+Schematics d5.115

 ## See also